There Are 3 Types of ADHD

 Why This Matters More Than People Think

-Knowing which type you're dealing with, or which type someone you love or manage is dealing with, changes everything about how you approach support, treatment, and daily structure.
+Knowing which type you're dealing with changes everything about how you approach support, treatment, and daily structure.
+But the cost of not knowing compounds quietly over time.

-A hyperactive ADHD brain and an inattentive ADHD brain need different environments, different coping tools, and different types of understanding.
-Lumping them all under the same outdated image of a hyper kid means a huge portion of people with ADHD never get the right help, never understand why they struggle, and spend years internalizing the shame of it.
+A hyperactive ADHD brain and an inattentive ADHD brain need different environments, different tools, and different types of understanding.
+Lumping them all under the same outdated image means a significant portion of people with ADHD never get the right help, never understand why they struggle, and spend years internalizing the weight of it.

 ADHD is not one thing.
 The sooner that becomes common knowledge, the sooner people stop falling through the gaps.